Tripura: History

-Post-independence (1947-present)
+Post-independence (1947–present)

 Following the independence of India in 1947, Tippera district – the estate in the plains of British India – became Comilla district of East Pakistan, and Hill Tippera remained under a regency council until 1949.
 The Maharani Regent of Tripura signed the Tripura Merger Agreement on 9 September 1949, making Tripura a Part C state of India.
 It became a Union Territory, without a legislature, in November 1956 and an elected ministry was installed in July 1963.
-It was conferred full statehood in 1971 by the North-Eastern Areas (Reorganisation) Act, 1971.
-The geographic partition that coincided with the independence of India resulted in major economic and infrastructural setbacks for the state, as road transport between the state and the major cities of the newly-independent India had to follow a more circuitous route, around East Pakistan.
+Full statehood was conferred in 1971 by the North-Eastern Areas (Reorganisation) Act, 1971.
+The geographic partition that coincided with the independence of India resulted in major economic and infrastructural setbacks for the state, as road transport between the state and the major cities of the newly independent India had to follow a more circuitous route, around East Pakistan.
 The road distance between Kolkata and Agartala before the partition was less than 350 km, and increased to 1700 km, as the route now avoided East Pakistan.
 The geopolitical isolation was aggravated by an absence of rail transport.

 After the partition of India, many Bengali Hindus migrated to Tripura as refugees fleeing religious persecution in Muslim-majority East Pakistan, especially after 1949.
 Settlement by Hindu Bengalis increased during the Bangladesh Liberation War of 1971.
 Parts of the state were shelled by the Pakistan Army during the Indo-Pakistani War of 1971.
 Following the war, the Indian government reorganised the North East region to ensure effective control of the international borders – three new states came into existence on 21 January 1972: Meghalaya, Manipur, and Tripura.
-Before independence, most of the population was indigenous.
-Ethnic strife between the Tripuri tribe and the predominantly immigrant Bengali community led to scattered violence, and an insurgency spanning decades, including occasional massacres such as the 1980 Mandai massacre.
+Before Tripura's merger with the Union of India, majority of the population composed of Tripuri people.
+Ethnic strife between the indigenous Tripuri tribe and the predominantly immigrant Bengali community led to scattered violence, and an insurgency spanning decades, including occasional massacres such as the 1980 Mandai massacre.
 This gradually abated following the establishment of a tribal autonomous district council and the use of strategic counter-insurgency operations.
 Tripura remains peaceful, as of 2016.
-In retaliation of the communal violence against the Hindu minority in neighboring Bangladesh, mosques in several areas in Tripura were attacked from 19 to 26 October 2021.
+In retaliation for the communal violence against the Hindu minority in neighbouring Bangladesh, mosques in several areas in Tripura were attacked from 19 to 26 October 2021.
+The influx of refugees from erstwhile East Pakistan and present day Bangladesh leads to minoritisation of the indigenous peoples of Tripura.